preciofishbone/OmniaDocs/document-management/author/approval-workflow/index.rst

 + **Convert DOCX to PDF**: An administrator can set how this will work, in Omnia Adm, and it can be different for each Document Type – it can be available or not available.
 Conversion to PDF is only available for docx documents.
 + **Notify people**: The author can use this option to notify certain people or groups about the new edition of the document.
 The notification is sent when the document is approved.

-When the author clicks Send, a task is created for the approver, and an e-mail is sent, with a link to the document.
+When the author clicks "Send", a task is created for the approver, and an e-mail is sent, with a link to the document.
 Here’s an example:

 .. image:: approval-sent.png